Secure Base

 Natural Dispositions and Secure Attachment

 Not all childhood homes provide a secure base for developing children.
 Physical and emotional separations may impair bonding and attachment, leaving a child anxious or avoidant—characteristics that may follow them throughout their lives.
 Childhood homes do not need perfection but they shouldn’t be toxic.
 We find safety not from perfection but healthy repairs to mend when interactions fail to support.
-The still face experiemtns in the 1970’s supports this theory.
+The still face experiments in the 1970’s supports this theory.

 A child’s natural disposition can also play into the development of a secure base.
 We are not blank slates.
 We come into this world with pre-programming.
-Some children are more cuddly then others.
+Some children are more cuddly than others.
 Some children invite closeness while others require more patience and emotional maturity to provide them with the necessary attention their delicate development needs.
 Adults can provide security to children, regardless of their personality traits.

 References:

 Bowlby, John (1988).
 A Secure Base.
 Basic Books; Reprint edition.
+ISBN-10: 0465075975 APA Record: 1988-98501-000

 Mooney, Carol Garhart (2009).
 Theories of Attachment: An Introduction to Bowlby, Ainsworth, Gerber, Brazelton, Kennell, and Klaus.
 Redleaf Press; Illustrated edition.
-Theories of Attachment: An Introduction to Bowlby, Ainsworth, Gerber, Brazelton, Kennell, and Klaus.
+ISBN: 9781933653389

-Siegel, Daniel (2020) The Developing Mind, Third Edition: How Relationships and the Brain Interact to Shape Who We Are.
-Third Edition.
-The Guilford Press.
+Siegel, Daniel J. (2020).
+The Developing Mind: How Relationships and the Brain Interact to Shape Who We Are.
+The Guilford Press; 3rd edition.
+ISBN-10: 1462542751; APA Record: 2012-12726-000

 Discover more from Psychology Fanatic